Start Me Up: Writing and recording

-The basic track "Start Me Up" was recorded during the January and March 1978 sessions for the Rolling Stones' album Some Girls.
-The song began as a reggae-rock track named "Never Stop", but after dozens of takes it was abandoned.
+"Start Me Up" was originally a reggae song recorded in March 1975 during sessions for the Rolling Stones' album Black and Blue before it was re-worked during the January and March 1978 sessions for the Some Girls album.
+The song began as a reggae rock track named "Never Stop", but after dozens of takes it was abandoned.
 "Start Me Up" was not chosen for the album and was saved for later use.
 Richards commented:

 In 1981, with the band looking to tour, engineer Chris Kimsey proposed to lead singer Mick Jagger that archived songs could comprise the set.
 While searching through the vaults, Kimsey found the two takes of the song with a more rock vibe among some fifty reggae versions.
 Overdubs were completed on the track in early 1981 in New York City at the recording studios Electric Lady Studios and The Hit Factory.
 On the band's recording style for this track in particular, Kimsey commented in 2004:

-The infectious "thump" to the song was achieved using mixer Bob Clearmountain's famed "bathroom reverb", a process involving the recording of some of the song's vocal and drum tracks with a miked speaker in the bathroom of the Power Station recording studio in New York City.
-It was there where final touches were added to the song, including Jagger's switch of the main lyrics from "start it up" to "start me up."
+The "thump" to the song was achieved using mixer Bob Clearmountain's "bathroom reverb", a process involving the recording of some of the song's vocal and drum tracks with a miked speaker in the bathroom of the Power Station recording studio in New York City.
+It was there where final touches were added to the song, including Jagger's switch of the main lyrics from "start it up" to "start me up".

 The song opens with what has since become a trademark riff for Richards.
 It is this, coupled with Charlie Watts' steady backbeat and Bill Wyman's echoing bass, that comprises most of the song.
 Lead guitarist Ronnie Wood can clearly be heard playing a layered variation of Richards' main riff (often live versions of the song are lengthened by giving Wood a solo near the middle of the song, pieces of which can be heard throughout the original recording).
-Throughout the song Jagger breaks in with a repeated bridge of "You make a grown man cry", followed by various pronouncements of his and his partner's sexual nature.
+Throughout the song Jagger breaks in with a repeated bridge of "You make a grown man cry", followed by various pronouncements of sexual innuendo with automobile terminology.

 Percussion (cowbell and guiro) by Mike Carabello and handclaps by Jagger, Chris Kimsey and Barry Sage were added during overdub sessions in April and June 1981.

 Billboard said that "its catchy refrain easily worms its way into the memory."
-Record World said that the song is highlighted by "biting, rauncy guitars and a rhythm kick that spanks hard."
+Record World said that the song is highlighted by "biting, raunchy guitars and a rhythm kick that spanks hard".

 A music video was produced for the single, directed by Michael Lindsay-Hogg.
 According to Lindsay-Hogg's recollection, Jagger and Watts proposed the collaboration to him over lunch with Jagger particularly keen to emulate the style of video shown on MTV, which he regarded as "the future".
 The subsequent production became one of the most programmed videos of MTV's early years.